42-student-council/website/SECURITY.md

 ## Reporting a Vulnerability

-If you discover security vulnerability or have concerns regarding this repository, please report them to [@ifaoji](https://github.com/ifaoji) using one of the following methods:
+If you discover a security vulnerability or have concerns regarding this repository, please report them to [@ifaoji](https://github.com/ifaoji) using one of the following methods:

 - **Email:** [sdabland@student.42vienna.com](mailto:sdabland@student.42vienna.com)
 - **Discord:** [ifaoji](https://discord.com/users/445597236437450752)